Shin-zuo/LL-AccountingSystem/README.md

 ---

 **Note**: This system is designed specifically for Philippine accounting standards and BIR compliance requirements.
 Ensure you understand local tax laws before using in production.
+This is also created from the idea to sell it by subscription.